mc1517/BusinessAnalyticsCourse/README.md

 * Unsupervised classification: hierarchical clustering, k-means, self-organizing maps, model-based clustering
 * Cleaning, exploring and visualizing data

+## Tentative agenda

+* Week 1
+1. Lecture 1: Introduction, What is Business Analytics?
+2. Lecture 2: What is Statistical Learning?
+3. Lab 1:

+Content:
+- Statistics?
+Machine learning? data mining? data science?
+Analytics?
+- The four V’s of big data/data science
+- Analytics and data science jobs: “By 2018, the US could face a shortage of up to 190.000 workers with analytical skills” McKinsey

+* Week 2

 ## Software:
 * R
 * Weka